-Select the Background Color macro from the provided list.
+Select the Background Color macro from the Macro Browser.

 Parameter Description Type Default Required

-The background color for the content contained within the macro and can be either a common color name (supported by most browsers) or a hexadecimal color code (supported by all browsers).
+The background color for the content contained within the macro.
+This can be either a common color name (supported by most browsers) or a hexadecimal color code (supported by all browsers).

-The macro will then appear on the page, with space to add content into the body of the macro.
+Click Insert.
+The macro placeholder displays with space to add your content to the body of the macro.

 There are several built-in pastel colors ideal for use as backgrounds.
 Type the desired color to display one of the following:

-Use standard browser color names, except those shown above, to display additional colors.
+Use standard browser color names to define additional colors, for example: